 Don't Choose Fashion Over Function

-When you approach the design of a small kitchen there's one design philosophy Winward would like you to keep in mind.
+When you approach the design of a small kitchen, there's one design philosophy Winward would like you to keep in mind.
 "Don't compromise on function for the sake of form," she stressed.
 "If something is utterly gorgeous but too big/small/impractical for your space, then don't buy it.
 Wait until you're able to find a piece with similar aesthetics but the right proportions and practical qualities, too."
 Sage advice, indeed.

 The Devil Is in the Details

 With any space, large or small, it's the smaller design details that turn a house into a home.
-Those nostalgic moments and sentimental details that remind you of your childhood or travels gone by really pack it with personality.
+Those nostalgic moments and sentimental details that remind you of your childhood or travel gone by really pack it with personality.
 "Soft furnishings and wall art can make more impact than you might think," she said.
 "Even a magnolia-painted room with few architectural details can be transformed with some carefully chosen pieces."
 If you're concerned about budget, Winward says you don't need to spend a lot to create a sumptuous effect.

 "Art doesn't have to be costly," she explained.
 "Check out local exhibitions to find affordable originals, or for an even lower-cost option, you could frame postcards, greetings cards, or calendar pages."